 Country House Study Week

-The country house study week is a residential study-week based at the University of Buckingham, which takes place in the fourth week of the first term.
+The country house study week is a residential study-week based at The University of Buckingham, which takes place halfway through the first term.

-Students spend four days on campus in Buckingham, touring some of the great country houses of Buckinghamshire, Oxfordshire and neighbouring counties.
+Students spend four days on campus in Buckingham, meeting with curators, handling objects, and touring some of the great country houses of Buckinghamshire, Oxfordshire and neighbouring counties.

 - Claydon House, famous for its eccentrically virtuoso carvings by Luke Lightfoot